 - WP Google Analytics Events

-The answer is “YES”, you can use Google Analytics without a plugin.
+The answer is “YES”; you can use Google Analytics without a plugin.
 However, using a plugin makes your job 10 times easier.
-This is because the interface offered by the Google Analytics is not very user-friendly and might get confusing, especially for the technophobes.
+This is because the interface offered by Google Analytics is not very user-friendly and might get confusing, especially for the technophobes.